 This course will have 100 participants.

-This 5 Day Intensive will be Kristin Neff’s last time teaching an Intensive in the US at least though 2020.
+This 5 Day Intensive will be Kristin Neff’s only Intensive in the US though 2019.

 Continuing Education and Scholarships